thelichedev/blog/posts/defect_evaluation.md

 The humans using the product will always see its behaviour with suspiciousness.
 Anytime they are confronted with a problem, they will suspect a defect in your product, and generate a lot of support requests.

-The team's difficulties with diagnostic (the product is constantly flooded with errors) will increase the cost of this mistrust event more ;
+The team's difficulties with diagnostic (the product is constantly flooded with errors) will increase the cost of this mistrust even more ;
 it'll take time to exonerate our product when the defect is caused by another part of the context (eg misuse, miscommunication, defects in external services, etc).

 ## Teams maturity